 If you do not live near Quinnipiac University medical campus in North Haven, CT then ask your physician or therapist if they can recommend any centers which provide free therapy as a part of an instructional program.
 Please share any information you have with me as well so that I can add it on this page as a reference for others.

 STAR Physical Therapy & Sports Rehabilitation

 A great facility with dedicated, professional, and personable therapists.
-I am currently a patient with them after I developed significant, debilitating pain with overuse of my stronger side and of my affected shoulder.
+I have been a patient with them after I developed significant, debilitating pain with overuse of my stronger side and of my affected shoulder.
 Since starting therapy here, I have increased endurance and less pain.
 Highly recommend for anyone dealing with pain or disability.

 Fitness & Recreation

 As someone with painful hemiparesis, who was initially weary of working with a non-allied health professional outside of a medical facility, I found my experience here to be rewarding and essential.
 Owner Claudio Boni is knowledgeable, attentive, skilled, and dedicated.
 If you require PT based training, look no further.
 Additional information may be found at: